Mark Lucas, NAACP Pres. Brenda Hale, David Bowers, Jay Warren

 Posted By Valerie Garner

-Categories: Election 2012, Elections, Politics, Roanoke City Politics, Uncategorized
+Categories: Election 2012, Elections, Politics, Roanoke City Politics

 Tags: city_council, debate, Election 2012, Elections, Mayor_Bowers